 North East England

-Culture lovers will be in their element at The National Glass Centre in Sunderland, the famous BALTIC Centre for Contemporary Art in Gateshead, or MIMA - Middlesbrough Institute of Modern Art.
+Culture lovers will be in their element at Sunderland Museum and Winter Gardens, the BALTIC Centre for Contemporary Art in Gateshead, or modern art gallery MIMA - Middlesbrough Institute of Modern Art in Tees Valley.

-Enjoy a breath of fresh air at the Northumberland National Park or Kielder Water & Forest Park.
-Stride out along the vibrant NewcastleGateshead Quayside and take in the iconic view of the seven bridges across the River Tyne.
-And in the Tees Valley visit the award-winning RSPB Saltholme, enjoy spectacular views from Guisborough Hanging Rock, or splash out at Tees Barrage International White Water Centre.
+Enjoy a breath of fresh air at the Northumberland National Park or Kielder Water & Forest Park, or splash out at Tees Barrage International White Water Centre, Stockton-on-Tees.

 More information on Northumberland